Espresso & Co: espresso-based coffee drinks explained simply

 To those delighting the various textures and aromas of coffee in all of its glorious forms; to those trying out different cafes seeking the perfect blend to make the start of a working day enjoyable or to savour with breakfast on a lazy weekend morning; to those who can never get tired of experimenting with the vast variety of flavours coming from the unique types of coffee beans, places where the plants are grown, different roasts, grindings, brewing techniques and recipes; to those traveling the world, exploring culture and history through their passion for coffee; to those for whom making coffee means art, chemistry and alchemy put together; to those who know that coffee should only be consumed for pleasure...
-To the coffee lovers and to those who want to become one.
+To the true coffee lovers!

-To create a beautiful and simple graphical guide that would serve as a graphical explanation how different coffee drinks based on espresso are made and what the difference is.
+To create a beautiful and simple graphical guide that would serve as a visual explanation how different coffee drinks based on espresso are made and what the difference is.
 Barista’s knowledge at a glance! :-)

-Espresso is a beverage brewed by forcing a small amount of nearly boiling water under pressure through finely ground coffee; hence the name espresso.
-Typically made by using a special espresso machine.
+Espresso is a beverage brewed by forcing a small amount of nearly boiling water under pressure through finely ground coffee beans; hence the name espresso.
+These days, it is typically made by using a special espresso machine.
 Espresso is a relatively thick and concentrated coffee drink and very often used as the base for other drinks.
 On its own, it is usually brewed into and served in a small ceramic cup — demitasse (30 mL – single shot of espresso; 60 mL – double shot).

 Caffè latte is typically prepared in a 240 mL glass or cup with a standard shot of espresso and filled with steamed milk with about 1 cm layer of wet milk foam on the top.
-Wet foam, or microfoam, is steamed milk (result of frothing and mixing) with thick, shiny and runny texture and lots of very small, uniform bubbles; often used in latte art.
+Wet foam, or microfoam, is steamed milk — as a result of frothing and mixing — has thick, shiny and runny texture and lots of very small, uniform bubbles; often used in latte art.

 Cappuccino is made of espresso poured into the bottom third of the cup, followed by a similar amount of hot milk, and the top third is about 2 cm layer of thick dry milk foam; usually served in 150–180 mL cups.
-Dry foam, or macrofoam, has visibly large bubbles; it comes from more extensive frothing than wet foam, and, instead of being a runny uniformed mix of foam and milk, dry foam is lighter and at the end of frothing there is a layer of liquid milk underneath.
+Dry foam, or macrofoam, has visibly large bubbles; it results from a more extensive frothing than is used for wet foam, and, instead of being a runny uniformed mix of foam and milk, dry foam is lighter and at the end of frothing there is a layer of liquid milk underneath.

 Caffè macchiato, or espresso macchiato, is espresso stained with a small amount of milk added on top.
 The milk may be microfoamed.
 “Macchiato” means “spotted” or “stained” in Italian.